The Beginning of Spring: Themes

 Fitzgerald's historical novel is set in Moscow in 1913, when Russia was on the verge of the cataclysmic changes of the bolshevik revolution.
 But it conveys also the ambivalence of the 1980s period of perestroika in which it was written.

 The scene is set within an anthropomorphized city of Moscow with corrupt bureaucracy, dilapidated buildings, and a climate that is cold and grey for much of the year.
 But there is also charm in the ramshackle wooden houses and their overgrown gardens; the city is filled with testaments to a glorious past, and the population meets the banality of everyday life with humour and passion.
 Just like Moscow, Fitzgerald's characters are full of contradictions - rebellious, yet submissive, lecherous yet ascetic, corrupt yet profoundly moral.

-The main characters of the novel are English, and we see things through their eyes creating a sense of otherness that is central to the story: Fitzgerald has a gift for creating a completely known, yet strange, world that is both intensely compressed and seemingly spacious.
+The main characters of the novel are English, and the reader sees things through their eyes, creating a sense of otherness that is central to the story: Fitzgerald has a gift for creating a completely known, yet strange, world that is both intensely compressed and seemingly spacious.
 She liked creating a feeling of strangeness in a world of images, fragments, moments, and of things not said – a characteristic that her biographer Hermione Lee compared with Turgenev.

 Via the character of Selwyn, the background presence of Tolstoy is strongly felt within the novel, along with his spiritual epic Resurrection and its opening outburst of spring.